rpeszek/my-blogs/posts/2021-07-18-prob-tree-scheme.markdown

 I think, now, that the problem is simple, but it was not the case during the few hours I initially have spent on it.
 This experience was somewhat surprising to me as I have worked for several years with decision graphs (not trees, but still).
 I just I failed to make the association.

 I am sharing my experience in this post.
 This post shows the solution program, and as such, ended up becoming a "tutorial" of sorts about the recursion schemes.
 I tried to make it easy to read even if some Haskell code is more at an intermediate level.
+In this tutorial I will get in trouble couple of times arriving at an incorrect solution.

 At the end of this post ([Why Finding the Right Solution is Sometimes Hard?](#why-finding-the-right-solution-is-sometimes-hard)) I rant about my beliefs pertaining to the question in the title.